Tax year 2018-19

 Gender gap calculations in this release

-In this publication, we have changed the calculation of the gender gap in median earnings and are now in line with the Office for National Statistics (ONS) – see the 2020 ONS gender pay gap publication here.
+In this publication, we have changed the calculation of the gender gap in median earnings and are now in line with the Office for National Statistics (ONS) – see the 2020 ONS gender pay gap publication here (opens in a new tab).
 Previously the gender gap was calculated as the difference between median earnings of men and women as a proportion of women’s earnings.
 This has now been revised to the difference between median earnings of men and women as a proportion of men’s earnings.
 Since this is a change from our previous publications, the ‘gender gap’ percentages provided previously are not directly comparable to the ones given in this publication (for further information please refer to the methodology).

 Boxplots guidance